-1. By design, BMPs shall be employed to maintain or reduce the 1-year, 24-hour, 2-year, 24-hour, 10-year, 24-hour, 25-year, 24-hour, 50-year, 24-hour and the 100-year, 24-hour post-construction peak runoff discharge rates to the 1-year, 24-hour, 2-year, 24-hour, 10-year, 24-hour, 25-year, 24-hour, 50-year, 24-hour and the 100-year, 24-hour pre-development peak runoff discharge rates respectively, or to the maximum extent practicable.
-The runoff curve numbers in Table 2.
-Shall be used to represent the actual pre-development conditions
+1. By design, BMPs shall be employed to maintain or reduce the 1-year, 24-hour, 2-year, 24-hour, 10-year, 24-hour, 25-year, 24-hour, 50-year, 24-hour and the 100- year, 24-hour post-construction peak runoff discharge rates to the 1-year, 24-hour, 2-year, 24-hour, 10-year, 24-hour, 25-year, 24-hour, 50-year, 24-hour and the 100-year, 24-hour pre-development peak runoff discharge rates respectively, or to the maximum extent practicable.
+The runoff curve numbers in Table 2 shall be used to represent the actual pre-development conditions.
+Peak discharges shall be calculated using TR-55 runoff curve number methodology, Atlas 14 precipitation depths, and the appropriate NRCS Wisconsin MSE3 precipitation distribution.
+On a case-by-case basis, the Director of Public Works may allow the use of TP-40 precipitation depths and the Type II distribution.
+Electronic stormwater quantity model files shall be submitted with the stormwater plan.

 Table 2 - Maximum Pre-Development Runoff Curve Numbers

-Pre-development Hydrologic Soil Group
+Pre-development condition Hydrolo gic Soil Group

-condition

-А В С D
+A В C D

 Woodland 30 55 70 77

 Grassland 39 61 71 78

 Cropland 55 69 78 83

-- 2. This subsection of the ordinance does not apply to any of the following: - a.
-A post-construction site where the discharge is directly into a lake over 5,000 acres or a stream or river segment draining more than 500 square miles. - b.
+2. This subsection of the ordinance does not apply to any of the following:

+a.
+A post-construction site where the discharge is directly into a lake over 5,000 acres or a stream or river segment draining more than 500 square miles.

+- b.
 A redevelopment post-construction site. - c.
 An in-fill development area less than 5 acres.